The Top 100 Most Powerful Companies of the World dominate nearly every sector.

 In the era of the internet and global communications, protests against corporate power know no national boundaries.
 Beyond corporate bargaining power, there are political reasons why multi-billion companies are likely to remain largely nationally supervised.
 Governments do not answer to international consensus but to local voters.

-The ten biggest brand names out there in 2019 are listed on Forbes
+The 10 biggest brand names out there are listed on Forbes

 Monopolistic strategies displayed by giant corporations bask in the principles and notions of capitalism.